sfosc/sfosc/content/sfosc-book/contribution_and_distribution.md

 (As an aside: these terms are not defined or enforced in the same way around the globe.
-Rather than have an intensive debate about the particulars of any given nations stance, I’ve stuck to the terms as widely understood in the United States.
+Rather than have an intensive debate about the particulars of any given nation's stance, I’ve stuck to the terms as widely understood in the United States.
 While other nations might behave differently, for the terms of discussing what the attributes of a sustainable open source community are, I think they serve just fine.)